ODAS: Open embeddeD Audition System: Introduction

 Open source software frameworks, such as OpenCV \cite{culjak2012brief} for vision and ROS \cite{Quigley2009} for robotics, greatly contribute in making these research fields evolve and progress, allowing the research community to share and mutually benefit from collective efforts.
 In artificial audition, two main frameworks exist:

 \begin{itemize} \item HARK (Honda Research Institute Japan Audition for Robots with Kyoto University\footnote{\url{https://www.hark.jp/}}) provides multiple modules for sound source localization and separation \cite{nakadai2008open,nakadai2010design,nakadai2017development}.
 This framework is mostly built over the FlowDesigner software \cite{cote2004code}, and can also be interfaced with speech recognition tools such as Julius \cite{lee2009recent} and Kaldi \cite{povey2011kaldi,ravanelli2019pytorch}.
 HARK implements sound source localization in 2-D using variants of the Multiple Signal Classification (MUSIC) algorithm \cite{ishi2009evaluation,nakamura2009intelligent,nakamura2012real}.
 HARK also performs geometrically-constrained higher-order decorrelation-based source separation with adaptive step-size control\cite{okuno2015robot}.
-Though HARK supports numerous signal processing methods, it requires a significant amount of computing power, which makes it less suitable for use on low-cost embedding hardware.
+Though HARK supports numerous signal processing methods, it requires a significant amount of computing power (in part due to the numerous eigenvalue decompositions required by MUSIC), which makes it less suitable for use on low-cost embedding hardware.
 For instance, when using HARK with a drone equipped with a microphone array to perform sound source localization, the raw audio streams needs to be transferred on the ground to three laptops for processing \cite{nakadai2017development2}.

 \item ManyEars\footnote{\url{https://github.com/introlab/manyears}} is used with many robots to perform sound localization, tracking and separation \cite{grondin2013manyears}.
 Sound source localization in 3-D relies on Steered-Response Power with Phase Transform (SRP-PHAT), and tracking is done with particle filters \cite{valin2007robust}.
 ManyEars also implements the Geometric Sound Separation (GSS) algorithm to separate each target sound source \cite{parra2002geometric,valin2004enhanced}.
 This framework is coded in the C language to speed up computations, yet it remains challenging to run all algorithms simultaneously on low-cost embedding hardware such as a Digital Signal Processor (DSP) chip \cite{briere2008embedded}. \end{itemize}